LangChain: The Framework for Orchestrating LLM Applications

 Frequent (Justified) Criticism

 - Too much abstraction.
 For simple cases, it hides what’s actually happening under layers.
-Debugging gets hard when something fails — you need to understand the abstraction + what’s beneath.
+Debugging gets hard when something fails — you need to understand the abstraction and what’s beneath.

 - Unstable API.
 Incompatible changes between minor versions.
-Code from 3 months ago may not compile today.
+Code from three months ago may not compile today.

 - Over-engineering.
 Some abstractions seem designed to impress more than to solve real problems (chains of chains of chains).